Venyx Injury Law Logo Colorado personal injury firm lower fee

 Motorcycle Braking Capability

 Modern motorcycles stop significantly faster than passenger cars.
 An experienced rider on a sport bike can shed speed faster than most car drivers expect.
 When a rider brakes hard and a following driver is tailgating, the gap closes before the driver can react.
-Insurance companies sometimes use this to argue the rider stopped "too fast" — which is not a legally recognized defense.
+Insurance companies sometimes argue the rider stopped "too fast," which is not a legally recognized defense.
 The duty to maintain a safe following distance accounts for the vehicle ahead's braking capability.

 No Brake Light Awareness